yagmursagdic/holiday-program-platform/README.md

 - **Messaging**: Apache Kafka

 ### Why This Technology?
-We chose Java for its robustness and Micronaut for its lightweight microservice capabilities.
+We chose Java for its reliability and the many tools available for building applications.
+Micronaut was selected because it is a lightweight framework that helps us create microservices quickly and efficiently.
 PostgreSQL is a reliable relational database, and Kafka will facilitate asynchronous communication between our services.

+Here are some key benefits of using Micronaut:

+#### 1. Fast Startup Times:

+Micronaut applications start up quickly, which is important for cloud environments where we want our services to be ready to use as soon as possible.

+#### 2. Low Memory Usage:

+Micronaut uses less memory compared to other frameworks.
+This means our application can run on smaller servers, saving costs and resources.

+#### 3. Easy to Use:
+Micronaut is designed to be simple and straightforward, making it easier for developers to build and maintain applications.

+#### 4. Modular Design:
+We can choose only the parts we need for our application, which keeps it lightweight and efficient.
+This means we don’t have to include unnecessary features that could slow things down.

+#### 5. Supports Modern Programming Styles:
+Micronaut allows us to use reactive programming, which helps our services respond quickly to many users at the same time without slowing down.

 ## Current Progress
 - Created the project structure for both microservices.